AliceWonderMiscreations/libbitcoin-RPM/README.md

 familiar with how to use the [mock](https://github.com/rpm-software-management/mock/) build system.

+A sample mock configuration is available in this directory as `libbitcoin-7-x86_64.cfg`

 ## CC0 Public Domain

 No license is required to use the RPM spec files I created here.
 I consider the